ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

 ## Upload the recipe to GitLab

-You should upload your recipe to <https://gitlab.esss.lu.se/e3-recipes/staging>.
+Upload your recipe to <https://gitlab.esss.lu.se/e3-recipes>.
-GitLab-ci will automatically build it and upload the package to Artifactory `conda-e3-test` channel.
+GitLab CI will automatically build it and provide the necessary job action to release the package into the conda-e3-channel in the Artifactory.

 [cookiecutter_configuration]: 12_conda_environment.md#cookiecutter
-[module_wrappers]: ../../../design/3_wrappers.md